This Is What It's Like Navigating Social Media As A Blind Person, According To One Vet

 Most of the time, however, these automated descriptions have been extremely helpful in "bridging the gap."

-For selfies, Long explained that descriptions are as mundane and straightforward as "man with beard and glasses."
+For selfies, Long said that descriptions are as mundane and straightforward as "man with beard and glasses."
 Landscape photos are even described as simply as "a landscape."

 With customizable image captioning and with more people using it, Long hopes that those emotional and powerful photos on social media that have shaped our world can also be experienced and "felt" by blind social media users.